um96/CapstoneOCR/README.md

 Anne Liang
 For Week 4:
-[ ] Create a mockup for a website for the OCR Conversion (I am using Balsamic Mockups) [ ] Allow Login? - Gmail, Facebook - To keep record of files converted (Mockup of Login Page *may be optional*) [x] General Homepage
+[ ] Create a mockup for a website for the OCR Conversion (I am using Balsamic Mockups) [x] Allow Login? - Gmail, Dropbox - To keep record of files converted (Mockup of Login Page *may be optional*) [x] General Homepage
-[x] Upload instructions for GitHub Bash
+  [ ] Other possible pages: Result Page, Profile, About [x] Upload instructions for GitHub Bash

 Planned for Week 5: